klarlanguage/klar-vscode/README.md

-# Klar for VSCode
+# Klar for VSCode 🐟

 Klar support for Visual Studio Code

 ## Features

-- 📖 Syntax highlighting for Klar and Klon files
+- 🎨 Syntax highlighting for Klar and Klon files
 - 💡 Language server provided by [KlarLS](https://github.com/ProCode-Software/klar/tree/main/internal/lsp/README.md)

+### Roadmap

+- Syntax highlighting for `glas.lock`.
+I would prefer to use Tree-sitter like we do for our [Zed extension](https://github.com/klarlanguage/klar-zed)
 - ▶️ Commands and actions related to Klar

 ## Changelog